Skip to content

 HurghadaBest Egyptian Destinations

-Hurghada is a city in the Red Sea Governorate and is one of the country’s main tourist centres and best Egyptian destinations for a vacation on the Red Sea coast.
+Hurghada is a city in the Red Sea Governorate.
+It is one of the country’s main tourist centres and the best Egyptian destination for a vacation on the Red Sea coast.

-Walk around the Hurghada Marina in the central district of Sigala at sunset, before heading to one of the many cafés or restaurants for a delicious meal overlooking the Red Sea out onto the horizon.
+Walk around the Hurghada Marina in the central district of Sigala at sunset before heading to one of the many cafés or restaurants for a delicious meal overlooking the Red Sea on the horizon.

-You can’t miss an opportunity to go on a day trip to the Giftun Islands, one of Hurghada’s most popular boat excursions, offering snorkelling opportunities for those who aren’t scuba diving enthusiasts, to explore the amazing coral reefs surrounding the island shore.
-You can also relax on the beach and enjoy the sun.
+You can’t miss an opportunity to go on a day trip to the Giftun Islands, one of Hurghada’s most popular boat excursions.
+The Giftun Islands offer snorkelling opportunities for those who aren’t scuba diving enthusiasts.
+You can explore the fantastic coral reefs surrounding the island shore, relax on the beach, and enjoy the sun.

-A great excursion that is also offered around the Red Sea is the great submarines that take you underwater to explore the majestic coral reefs and diverse fish life.
+A great excursion also offered around the Red Sea is a trip on a submarine, which takes you underwater to explore the majestic coral reefs and diverse fish life.
 The submarine can take you down to a depth of 22 meters under the Red Sea’s abundant corals.
-Trips take about one hour, and we guarantee that you’ll have a great time.
+Trips take about one hour; we guarantee you’ll have a great time.

-Another extremely popular evening tourist attraction in Hurghada is the Bedouin dinner offered by many of the resorts in the area.
+Another top-rated evening tourist attraction in Hurghada is the Bedouin dinner offered by many of the resorts in the area.
 This is a must-do for the chance to sample delicious Egyptian dishes in Bedouin settlements while reclining on colourful cushions in a traditional Bedouin tent.
-It’s a beautiful atmosphere and a great introduction to Egypt’s wonderful array of home-style cooking.
+It’s a beautiful atmosphere and a great introduction to Egypt’s incredible array of home-style cooking.

 Film Locations in Italy: Cities and Landscapes